“i think,” said the frog, frowning wisely, “you start feeling freedom once you have lost something…”

 the lavender winked at the yellow dragonfly and jerked the tip of the spike in the direction of the money plant pot.

-“oh don’t bother, i am too full to eat the dragonfly now,” said the frog dreamily, looking out at the sun, “beside it’s yellow in colour, not good for me, gives me acidity.”
+“oh don’t bother, i am too full to eat the dragonfly now,” said the frog dreamily, looking out at the sun, “besides, it’s yellow in colour, not good for me, gives me acidity.”

 the sky was powder blue, snowy cumulus clouds floated languidly like galleons on an endless voyage, the sun was bright and in full blaze. one degree north of the equator, you could really feel the magnificence of the star. the frog took a deep breath and was about to slip into a reverie when the lavender asked,